Depression Psychology: How Does It Happen

 Causes Of Depression

 There are quite a few reasons why one may experience depression.
 Sometimes, it's genetic.
 If your parents had depression, you might have it as well.
 Other times, it's situational.
-There is an event happening in your life that has triggered your depressionand changing your life may be the solution.
-Other times, past trauma may be the cause of your depression.
-Or it can be caused in your brain due to chemical imbalances.
+A specific event may trigger your depression, and changing your life may be the solution.
+Other times, past trauma may be the cause, or it can be caused by chemical imbalances in your brain due.
 Positive emotions are due to feel-good chemicals in your brain, such as serotonin, and if there is disruption, it can cause you to feel depressed.

 Depression is common during adulthood but can happen in children, adolescents, and any other age group.
 For older adults, depression can be a symptom of another disease.

-There is no way to rid yourself of depression for good, but there is treatment available regardless of how severe it is.
-A combination of medicine, therapy, and lifestyle changes are the most effective when treating depression.
+There is no way to rid yourself of depression for good, but treatment is available regardless of its severity.
+A combination of medicine and therapy is commonly used to treat depression.
 Sometimes, the brain may need stimulation to feel better.
-There is no right solution to depression, as everyone is affected in different ways.
+There is no right solution to depression, as everyone is affected differently.
 Often, treatment is trial and error.

 Medications such as antidepressants may be able to treat your depression.
-These medications can change the chemicals in your brain so that you feel better and can do more.
+These medications can change the chemicals in your brain to make you feel better and do more.
 There is no magic pill, however.
-You may need a certain dosage and type of medicine for treatment to be the most effective.
-If a medication has helped your family member, it may be more effective.
+You may need a specific dosage and type of medicine for treatment to be effective.
+If a particular medication has helped someone in your family, it may be more effective for you.

-When you take medication, don't throw it out because you don't feel better right away.
+Medication does not start working right away.
 It can take weeks before you see results.
-Often, the improvements are gradual.
-You may still feel depressed, but your sleep has been improving.
-As you take these medications, make sure you're always talking to your doctor.
-If you are experiencing negative health effects, talk to your doctor about them and see what you can do.
-If you want to quit your medication, talk to your doctor as well.
-Quitting the medications suddenly may lead to side effects.
+Often, the improvements are gradual; for example, you may still feel depressed, but your sleep has been improving.
+As you take these medications, make sure you communicate with your doctor.
+If you are experiencing adverse health effects, talk to your doctor about them and see what you can do.
+If you want to quit your medication, speak to your doctor as well.
+Stopping the medications suddenly may lead to adverse effects.

 Antidepressants are relatively safe, but there are some side effects.
 One severe side effect can be thoughts of suicide.
-If you are experiencing this, then you should talk to your doctor right away.
+If you are experiencing this, you should talk to your doctor immediately.
 It's rare but more prominent in young adults and younger.

-There are a few types of therapy and counseling options available to treat depression, and they work great whether you're taking medicine or not.
+A few therapy and counseling options are available to treat depression, and they work great whether you're taking medicine or not.
 Some forms of therapy that can treat depression include: